 Why do I feel broken?

-On reflection, you might realize that the way you’ve been living your life has been unhealthy.
-Whether romantic, platonic, or familial, you might discover that your relationships have been slightly toxic.
+While reflecting, you may realize you’ve been living an unhealthy life.
+Whether romantic, platonic, or familial, you may discover that your relationships have been slightly toxic.
 You might even remember a deeply unpleasant experience that influenced your perspective of the world.

 When life demands are high, and stress is on the rise, it’s important to know how to handle your stress and emotions effectively.
 Unfortunately, many of us don’t take a healthy approach to stress management.